pydata/xarray/doc/contributing.rst

 - The docstrings follow the **NumPy Docstring Standard**, which is used widely in the Scientific Python community.
 This standard specifies the format of the different sections of the docstring.
-See `this document
+Refer to the `documentation for the Numpy docstring format
   <https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>`_
   for a detailed explanation, or look at some of the existing functions to extend it in a similar manner.